Background on Axsesstoday Limited

 - Statement of Claim filed 20 August 2020

-On 23 March 2021, the applicant’s application for leave to amend the Statement of Claim and PwCS’s application to strike out all or part of the Statement of Claim were listed for hearing before her Honour Justice Markovic.
-Her Honour reserved Judgment.
+On 9 August 2021, her Honour Justice Markovic delivered Judgment in respect of the applicant’s application for leave to amend the Statement of Claim and the application by PwCS to strike out all or part of the Statement of Claim.
+Her Honour allowed the Statement of Claim except paragraphs 80-83 and granted leave to replead those paragraphs and some other minor amendments.